 “Gastronomy” is the study of the relationship between food and culture, the art of preparing and serving rich or delicate and appetizing food, the cooking styles of particular regions, and the science of good eating.”

 To this day, French people cherish their traditional food heritage and they consume food for pleasure.
 Their favorite place to eat is at home.
 They enjoy preparing the meals for their friends or family.
 They enjoy setting up the table and pay attention to the details and the presentation.

 In the US, when I was invited to eat, I was brought to the restaurant.

 The French prefer the quality to the quantity.
 Less is more and better.
 They eat smaller portions.
 When I lived in the US, at first I thought that buffet restaurants were awesome!
 You really get a lot for your money.
 But is the food quality there?
 NO!
 On top of that, Buffets encourage binge eating.

 To the French, the freshness of products is very important.
 So they’d rather spend more money on quality fresh vegetables and meats rather than prepared foods.
-The variety and choices of meat is impressive!
+The variety and choices of meat are impressive!
 When you go to buy a chicken, you have a hard time choosing one.
-You have the farmers’ chicken, the “label rouge” chicken etc… There are different types of labels classifying where, what and how the chicken was raised and fed.
+You have the farmers’ chicken, the “label rouge” chicken, etc… There are different types of labels classifying where, what, and how the chicken was raised and fed.
 The customer is well-informed and the quality of the product is guaranteed.
-It is like that for almost every food products: dairy, vegetables, eggs, grains.
+It is like that for almost every food product: dairy, vegetables, eggs, and grains.